Peter Island British Virgin Islands

 As of 1853, 153 people were living on Peter Island, and 22 died from Cholera.

-In 1891 they did not separate it down and listed it as Salt Island and Peter Island having 99 black people between them.
+In 1891, they did not separate it and listed it as Salt Island and Peter Island, with 99 black people between them.

-As of 1911, Salt and Peter had 94 people; 42 of these were from Peter 2 were of the Anglican religion and 40 Wesleyan.
-Fourteen could read and write; nine were black and 29 coloreds.
+As of 1911, Salt and Peter had 94 people; 42 were from Peter, two were of the Anglican religion, and 40 were Wesleyan.
+Fourteen could read and write; nine were black, and 29 were colored.

-In 1921, Peter Island listed 40 people, and then it falls off from there.
+In 1921, Peter Island listed 40 people, and then it falls off.

-In the early 1920s, small tobacco plantations were planted, as well as the Palm Trees at Deadmans Bay
+In the early 1920s, small tobacco plantations and the Palm Trees at Deadmans Bay were planted.

-Peter Island British Virgin Islands, Tiles off the Chubb House Little Harbour
+Peter Island British Virgin Islands Tiles from the Old Chubb House at Little Harbour

 Little Harbour, Peter Island

-About that time, a gentleman called Brunial Bruce was growing tobacco on the island, and he had a small cigarette and cigar company in Little Harbor that he exported to Anguilla, Antigua, and other down island places.
+At about that time, a gentleman named Brunial Bruce was growing tobacco on the island.
+He had a small cigarette and cigar company in Little Harbor that he exported to Anguilla, Antigua, and other down-island places.

-In 1930 a retired British Diplomat John Brudenell-Bruce built a reasonably large house on Peter Island.
+In 1930, a retired British Diplomat, John Brudenell-Bruce, built a reasonably large house on Peter Island.
 He lived a simple life on the island and, in the 50s, became a member of LEGCO and moved to Tortola.
-His daughter opened the first gift shop in Tortola in the early 60s, and it is now known as Little Denmark.
+His daughter opened the first gift shop in Tortola in the early 60s, now known as Little Denmark.

 Correction to my earlier post on Little Harbour

-But Dad never “retired there” and there was no discord in the family about the sale.
-A lot of sadness, because it was a remarkable place to be able to stay.
-Expensive to maintain, though, as one might imagine, and none of the kids could take it on.
+But Dad never “retired there,” and there was no discord in the family about the sale.
+There was a lot of sadness because it was a remarkable place to be able to stay.
+It was expensive to maintain, though, as one might imagine, and none of the kids could take it on.

 Besides the cost, my mother felt that she was getting too old, and her friends were getting too old to have the only medical access be by boat from Road town in case there was a problem.
 The last Christmas we spent there was in 1985.